-Term.
+Term .
 This agreement shall be effective on and shall remain in effect until

-If this agreement has to be terminated for any reason, the supervisee and supervisor should adhere to University policies of attendance, withdrawal and grading.
+If this agreement has to be terminated for any reast to University policies of attendance, withdrawal an , , ties hereto with respect to the subject

 MISCELLANEOUS PROVISIONS

 Any employer of said supervisee agrees to give permission to this supervisor to observe clients and supervisee during behavior analytic work.